New use for old wicker material

 Bottom of paper rush checkerboard footstool

-So, using some 1/2″ paper fibre braid that was typically used as trim on baby and doll buggies from the 1920s, I started weaving a checkerboard pattern on the stool only using the wicker braid.
+So, using the 1/2″ paper fibre braid material, which was typically used as trim on baby and doll buggies from the 1920s, I started weaving a checkerboard pattern on the stool.

 Weaving finished on checkerboard paper rush braid stool

-Now, as the final finish, I applied two coats of thinned down varnish to both the top and bottom of the stool.
+Now, as the final finish, I applied two coats of thinned-down shellac or if you’d like, you could use varnish to both the top and bottom of the stool, using a natural bristle chip brush.

 Varnishing the checkerboard paper wicker braid stool seat.